sevonj/worldedit/README.md

 |-----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|
 | The world is a network of splines and junctions.                                              | The network itself doesn't do anything.
 Actual mesh generation is handled by modifier nodes.
 Pic: Road mesh components under splines. |

-Inspired by Volition's amazing tool:
+Inspired by Volition's amazing in-house tooling they used for their games:
 - 2011 GDC talk: https://gdcvault.com/play/1014717/Building-Open-Worlds-Faster-the
 - 2018 GDC talk: https://gdcvault.com/play/1025244/Spline-Based-Procedural-Modeling-in